U.S. President (R)

 Friedrich A. Hayek

-Economist and philosopher, author of 'The Road to Serfdom',
+Economist and philosopher, author of 'The Road to Serfdom', student of Mises,

-cousin of Ludwig Wittgenstein
+cousin of Wittgenstein

 Hayek: "It may indeed prove to be far the most difficult and not the least important